tarekziade/blog/entries/profanity.rst

   let out = await pipe('These are beautiful flowers');

-And it's fast (I am not proving numbers because I don't know against what hardware it was tested back then)
+And it's fast (I am not providing numbers because I don't know against what hardware it was tested back then)

 I am now trying to use a TinyBert base model to see if I don't lose too much accuracy.
 If not, it'll be much smaller and faster.